U.S. DEPARTMENT OF STATE

 Payment Method: The payment of the award amount will be made in multiple installments.
-A certain percentage of the total award amount will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
-However, if the project implementation requires a higher percentage of advance payment the Office of Public Affairs will require justification.
+A certain percentage of the total award amount up to 50% of the total will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
+However, if the project implementation requires a higher percentage of advance payment than 50 %, the Office of Public Affairs will require justification.
 The rest will be paid upon submission of the interim final program and financial reports by Recipient.
 Each award document will contain detailed payment information.
 The USG reserves the right to retain the last payment up to 10 % of the award amount until all project activities are completed and the final program and financial reports are submitted by the Recipient and approved by the Grant Officer and the Grant Officer Representative.

 Terms and Conditions

 Before submitting an application, applicants may wish to review all the terms and conditions and required certifications which will apply to this award, to ensure that they will be able to comply.
 These include: 2 CFR 200, 2 CFR 600, Certifications and Assurances, and the Department of State Standard Terms and Conditions, all of which are available here.